-Ovarian cancer is any cancer that occurs in one or both of the ovaries.
-Ovarian cancer starts when cells in the ovary become abnormal.
-These cells divide and grow to form a cancer.
-There are three types of ovarian cancer: epithelial ovarian cancers, germ cell ovarian cancers, and sex-cord stromal cancers.
+Ovarian cancer is any cancer that starts in the cells of the ovaries.
+There are three main types of ovarian cancer: epithelial ovarian cancers, germ cell ovarian cancers and sex-cord stromal cancers.

-Treatment for ovarian cancer may include one or all types of these cancer treatments:
+Treatment for ovarian cancer may include one or more of the following: